-An applicant who does not qualify for the status of university researcher under Definition i) of the CGR on the competition closing date is still eligible if he or she expects to qualify for this status no later than June 1, 2023, notwithstanding Section 2.1 of the CGR.
+An applicant who does not qualify for the status of university researcher under Definition i) of the CGR on the competition closing date is still eligible if they expects to qualify for this status no later than June 1st, 2024, notwithstanding Section 2.1 of the CGR.
 Successful applicants will have to provide a letter from the appropriate authorities of their university specifying the hiring date and type of position held.

-Applicants who have interrupted or delayed their career for parental leave, major family obligations or serious health reasons may be granted an eligibility period extension.
+** Applicants who have interrupted or delayed their career for parental leave, major family obligations, disability, bereavement, a career period outside the research community, or health reasons may be granted an eligibility period extension.
 In the case of parental leave, the eligibility period may be extended for up to one year per parental leave.
-In the case of major family obligations or a career interruption due to serious health reasons, the Fonds will determine the extension to be granted based on the supporting documents provided by the applicant.
+In other cases, the Fonds will determine the extension to be granted based on the supporting documents provided by the applicant.

-In all cases, the managing institution must attest that the researcher will be in its employment for the duration of the grant.
+In all cases, the managing institution must attest that the researcher will be in its employment for the duration of the funding.

 The following are not eligible:

-- Individuals who have applied for this program three times (in a previous or current version);
+- Individuals who have already applied for this program three times (in a previous or current version);

-- Individuals who have applied to another research start-up program of one of Québec’s three Fonds de recherche;
+- Individuals who have applied the same competition year to another research start-up program of one of Québec’s three Fonds de recherche;

 - Individuals who are (or have been) already funded through a research start-up program of one of Québec’s three Fonds de recherche.